 You're going to be working out of this repository for the remainder of the setup.

-You'll need to first install Xcode cli tools.
-(If you try running
+You'll need to first install Xcode CLI tools.
+Run this command and follow the instructions:

-Once you have Xcode installed, install Homebrew, and then run
+Once you have Xcode installed, install Homebrew, and then the following command to install

-brew bundle --verbose to install the various system packages as listed in sentry's
+the various system packages as listed in Sentry's

 One thing that requires manual attention is